-First of all, the price for this package is a steal at the time I am writing this review.
+First, the price for this package is a steal at the time I write this review.

 Second, it is very likely that where you need one of these items, you’ll need the others.
 Since this is primarily a review of the suits, we shall begin with that.

 As per the description, this one covers the upper part of your body, but unlike the Vivo jacket, this one comes with gloves.

 Although there’s no mention of thumb holds, the elastic on the gloves makes up for that and will keep your arms safe.

 It is a lightweight garment, which you’ll need during the summer, and comes highly praised for its quality polyester cotton blend.

 As with most online purchases, getting the right size seems to be a challenge.

 This seems to affect all the brands across the board, so feel free to engage the seller in order to make sure you get one that fits you well, as opposed to subjecting yourself to a wedgie every time you put it on.

 The hood’s shape helps keep the veil away from your face, thus keeping your nose sting-free.